-The fourth panel of Figure 2 shows the cumulative responses of the exchange rate vis-á-vis the US dollar.
+Figs 2(d), 2(i), 2(n) and 2(s) show the cumulative responses of the exchange rate vis-à-vis the US dollar.
 As expected, responses for countries with a flexible exchange rate regime tend to be positive, indicating a weakening of the respective local currency against the dollar.
-Advanced economies and Latin American countries respond most strongly to the rate increase, whereas Asian currencies tend to be more insulated - a result which is paralleled in their interest rates responses.
+Advanced economies and Latin American countries respond most strongly to the rate increase, whereas Asian currencies tend to be more insulated-a result which is paralleled in their interest rates responses.
 Again, this could be driven by the comparably low degree of financial openness since this renders exchange rates less sensitive to foreign rate changes (Kamin, 2013).
-More specifically, in Western Europe, exchange rates depreciate as the interest rate differential widens.
+More specifically, in western Europe, exchange rates depreciate as the interest rate differential widens.